 2. The word limit is 500 for flash fiction, 40 lines for poems.

 3. Work submitted should not have been previously published nor have won a prize in another competition.

 5. There is no entry form.
-Please complete a separate cover sheet including all your contact details and titles of entries.
+Please complete a separate cover sheet including all your contact details, titles of entries and your PayPal receipt number.
 Do not write your name or provide any other form of identification on the entries.

 6. Please do not enter more than one poem or flash fiction on a single page.

 7. Entry fees are €5 for a single entry, €10 for three entries.
 These may be to either category, ie, categories can be mixed.
-All cheques must be in euros, payable to Bray Literary Festival.
+Please pay via our PayPal link at the top of this page.

-8. Work will only be accepted if accompanied by a cover sheet and fee.
-If you require acknowledgement of receipt, please include a stamped addressed postcard.
+8. Work will only be accepted if accompanied by a cover sheet and proof of payment.

-9. Entries must be received no later than 5:00 pm on Friday August 31st 2018.
+9. Entries must be received no later than midnight on August 15th 2022.
 We regret that we cannot accept entries received after this date.

 10. Manuscripts cannot be altered after submission.

 11. The judges’ decision is final.
 No correspondence or discussion concerning the judges’ decision will be entered into.